Eschatologue/CM_wiki/docs/class/ranger/index.md

 ## Level 20: Foe Slayer

 You become an unparalleled hunter of your foes.
-When your attack roll misses the target of your Hunter’s Mark, you can add your Wisdom modifier to the attack roll, potentially turning it into a hit.
+When your attack roll misses the target of your Hunter's Mark, you can add your Wisdom modifier to the attack roll, potentially turning it into a hit.
 In addition, whenever you hit that target with an attack roll and deal damage to it, you can add your Wisdom modifier to the damage.